mholt/caddy-hitcounter/README.md

 In a modern Web infested with bots, hit counters are terribly inaccurate these days... but that's part of the charm.

+> [!WARNING]
-**NOTE:** This is still in development, and currently requires [an upstream patch in Caddy](https://github.com/caddyserver/caddy/pull/5939).
+> This is still in development, and currently requires [an upstream patch in Caddy](https://github.com/caddyserver/caddy/pull/5939).
 This module is subject to change.

+> [!NOTE]
+> This is not an official repository of the [Caddy Web Server](https://github.com/caddyserver) organization.

 ## Usage